danielmarrama/protein_tree/README.md

 ### TODO
-- Create a workaround for new NCBI taxonomy additions
-- Play with BLAST speed and e-values and how they affect the results
 - Implement skipping a species if the data is the same as the last build
 - Create a tree for visualization